Dipeshtwis/curriculum-html-css/articles/capstone_intro.md

 Let's learn about capstone projects at Microverse together!

 ### Why are capstone projects important?
-Capstone projects are solo projects at the end of the each of the Microverse Core Curriculum modules.
+Capstone projects are solo or group projects at the end of the each of the Microverse Core Curriculum modules.
 Building this project is very important for you because:

 - It is similar to real-world projects you may be asked to make, and it is built with business specifications that will look really nice in your portfolio.
 - You will get feedback about the achievement of technical and soft skills gained during this module of the program.